-There has been an increase in both the rate and total of recordables for the first three quarters of 2017.
-Leading causes of injuries this quarter were: slips, trips and falls (17 percent); strain or injury (16 percent); struck or injured by (13 percent), and cut, punctured, or scraped (12 percent).
-Based on the work activity being performed at the time of the incident, 25 percent of employee injuries were equipment related, 13 percent were related to material handling and 13 percent were related to mowing.
+There has been a slight increase in total number of recordables in 2017.
+However, there was a slight decrease in the rate of incidents from last year.
+Leading causes of injuries this year were: slips, trips and falls (17 percent); strain or injury (17 percent); struck or injured by (14 percent); and cut, punctured, or scraped (12 percent).
+Based on the work activity being performed at the time of the incident, 26 percent of employee injuries were equipment related, 15 percent were related to mowing, and 13 percent were related to material handling.
 MoDOT has established a target of a 10 percent reduction in incidents per quarter and a 10 percent reduction in rate per year until the ultimate goal of zero is reached.

-Texas DOT and OSHA private industry data is not yet available for 2016 or 2017.
+\OSHA private industry data is not yet available for 2017.